chkp-guybarak/terraform-azure-guy-test1/modules/nva_into_new_vwan/README.md

-# Check Point CloudGuard Network Security Virtual WAN Terraform deployment for Azure
+# Check Point CloudGuard Virtual WAN Module - New Vietual WAN

 This Terraform module deploys Check Point CloudGuard Network Security Virtual WAN NVA solution into a new vWAN Hub in Azure.
 As part of the deployment the following resources are created: